 We found 4 neurologists who accept Sharp Health Plan HMO near Murrieta, CA.

-Dr. Michelle Sahagian works as a pediatric neurologist.
+Dr. Michelle Sahagian is a specialist in pediatric neurology.
+Dr. Sahagian accepts Anthem, Blue Cross/Blue Shield, and Sharp Health Plan, in addition to other insurance carriers.
 After completing medical school at the University of California, San Diego (UCSD), School of Medicine, she performed her residency at a hospital affiliated with the University of California, Irvine.
-She honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Sharp Health Plan.
-Dr. Sahagian is conversant in Spanish.
+She speaks Spanish.
 She is affiliated with Rady Children's Specialists of San Diego.

 Years Since Graduation